jpgrusling/transmogrifier/README.md

 Generates a new transmogrifier instance using the schema object.
 The schema object is a required argument and represents the properties that are to be serialized into the string.

 #### schema
 Object hash representing the propertes that are intended to be serialized into the binary string.
-The key represents the property name and must have an object as its value.
-Each obect must contain a bytes key.
-This key represents the number of bytes that are avaiable to that property.
-Keys are order sensative.
+The key represents the property name and are order sensitive.
 The order of the keys is the order in which they are encoded into the string.
-If you switch them up for decoding then you will not get the desired result.
+Each key must have an object as its value which must contain a bytes key.
+The bytes key represents the number of bytes that are avaiable to that property.
 ```javascript
 var schema = {
   version: {